kapouer/upcache/README-vary.md

 However this behavior is really not optimal, especially when dealing with User-Agent or other very variable request headers.

-Similar to content negotiation, or Client Hints, setting the header value in the response will allow a mapping from request value to response value.
+Similar to content negotiation, or Client Hints, the response can tell how to map the request header value to another value.

+This not only improves cache storage, but cache hits, since the mapping itself is kept indefinitely (unless overwritten by another resource).

 request: